manwar/Filesys-POSIX/README.md

     Change the current working directory to the path specified.
-An `$fs->stat()` call will be used internally to lookup the inode for that path; an exception "Not a directory" will be thrown unless the inode found is a directory.
+An `$fs->stat()` call will be used internally to lookup the inode for that path; an ENOTDIR will be thrown unless the inode found is a directory.
 The internal current working directory pointer will be updated with the directory inode found; this same inode will also be returned.

 - `$fs->fchdir($fd)`

     When passed a file descriptor for a directory, update the internal pointer to the current working directory to that directory resolved from the file descriptor table, and return the same directory inode.
-If the inode is not a directory, an exception "Not a directory" will be thrown.
+If the inode is not a directory, an ENOTDIR will be thrown.

 - `$fs->chown($path, $uid, $gid)`